gloomic/wordpress-git-post/README.md

    Build a local Git repository on local machine and a remote one on the server.
 The remote repository needs to be a non-bare one.

-   To make pushes to a non-bare remote repository, configure the remote repository to allow them.
+   To be able to push to a non-bare remote repository, configure the remote repository to allow them.

    ```shell
    # Config receive.denyCurrentBranch to allow the push and